1224AmOgH/DSO_Blog/seminar_blog_full.md

 <li><b>Transfer Learning for YOLOv7</b></li>

-<p>Instead of training from scratch, the model was built using transfer learning starting from a pre-trained YOLOv7 model and fine-tuning it on the custom dataset.
+<p style="text-align: justify;">Instead of training from scratch, the model was built using transfer learning starting from a pre-trained YOLOv7 model and fine-tuning it on the custom dataset.
 This significantly reduced training time while improving convergence and performance on astronomy-specific features. </p>

 <li><b>Training Parameters</b></li>